A suspect is in custody in connection with the investigation into the killings of four University of Idaho students, sources say | KRDO

 The killings shocked the small college town, its first murder in seven years.

-"Investigators believe someone has information that adds context to what occurred on the night of the murders and continue requesting additional pictures, video, and social media content.
-Our focus remains on the investigation, not an individual's activities displayed in the tip," the update said.

-Police say the search continues for the white 2011-2013 Hyundai Elantra thought to have been near the home early on November 13.
+Police have said they have been searching for a white 2011-2013 Hyundai Elantra thought to have been near the home early on November 13.

 The home where the killings occurred will be cleaned up but remain an active crime scene under police control, authorities said Thursday.